 Did GP fidelity to the training video improve patient agreement to referral and attendance at commercial weight management programmes?

-We identified 9 BCTs that are in the training video that was given to GPs.
+We identified 9 BCTs that are recommended in the training video that was given to GPs who participated in the BWeL trial.
 The third research question will evaluate the fidelity of the GPs, by scoring them 0-9 based on how many of these recommended BCTs they use in practice.
 We intend to assess the association between this score and patient agreement and attendance at the commercial weight management programme – we will first do a crude analysis, followed by an adjusted analysis using the pre-specified co-variates as above.
 We will repeat this process for both outcomes.

 In a further stage of analysis, we will examine interaction between the use of biofeedback and information about health consequences (not recommended) and fidelity.